joshgaber/NovaUnit/docs/index.md

 NovaUnit is a unit-testing package for Laravel Nova, built using PHPUnit.
-NovaUnit provides you with assertions for Nova Actions, Lenses and Resources, so you can create great administration panels with confidence.
+NovaUnit provides you with assertions for Nova Actions, Filters, Lenses and Resources, so you can create great administration panels with confidence.

 ## Installation